 At the same time, college students for computer science had found their methods helpful in facilitating binary numbers concepts and applications.
 It can be used for any level of mathematics learning and its visualization.

-Aztecs, Mayan, and Nahuatl people used Nepohualtzitzin in their life, from basic math to differential calculus and matrixes.
+Aztecs and Mayan people used Nepohualtzitzin in their life, from basic math to differential calculus and matrixes.
 It is known that they calculated and comprehended the behavior of planets, stars, seasons and calendars, and required mathematical knowledge for that.
 It was also used for construction calculus in many types of buildings, but also any application on everyday life.

 Today, Nepohualtzitzin is getting re-adjusted to help teacher and kids to get the wrap of concepts, as the auxiliary method of learning.
 It was noticed that for many teachers math was the topic they felt less confident, so the University of Texas started helping them with a modern application of this nation method.
 It was also tried on many after-school clubs for kids in elementary school, and it is in the world to apply it to a broader community.
 It has been already being tested in Mexico to teach kids.
 The University of Texas is also developing online and mobile digital application of the ancient Precolumbian abacus.